What is the referral fee?

 The referral fee is a fee Amazon charges you every time you sell a product.
 It is a percentage of the total sales price and is usually 15%.
-The percentage varies based on the category and can go as low as 6% (for personal computers) and as high as 45% (for Amazon Device Accessories).
+The percentage varies based on the product category and can go as low as 8% (for personal computers) and as high as 45% (for Amazon Device Accessories).

 No. Let's say you sell houses for a living and my friend, Bobby McGee, wants to buy a house.
-I tell Bobby you can help him and Bobby buys a house from you.
+I tell Bobby you can help him, and Bobby buys a house from you.
 You pay me a “referral fee” because I referred Bobby to you.
 I brought you the sale.
 It's sort of like my commission.
-Instead of you having to go out and spend hours of marketing before you found Bobby I brought him straight to you and gave you the sale.
-Well, you aren't selling houses but products on Amazon.
+Instead of you having to go out and spend hours of marketing before finding Bobby, I brought him straight to you and gave you the sale.
+Well, instead of houses, you're selling products on Amazon.

-Amazon calculates the percentage (usually around 15%) off of the price the customer pays.
+Amazon calculates the percentage (usually 15%) of the price the customer pays.
 For example, if you are selling invisible socks for $100 but decided to run a sale for $80 then Amazon calculates the fee off of $80, not $100.

 $80 x .15 = $12 referral fee.

-($80 + $2.89) x .15 = $12.43 in fees.
+($80 + $2.89) x .15 = $12.43 in referral fees.

 That is correct.
 Don't let this deceive you.
-You will only pay the fee percentage based off the price the customer pays, regardless of what the fee preview says in seller central.
+You will only pay the fee percentage based off the price the customer pays—regardless of what the fee preview says in Seller Central.
 The "$4.66" below shows you the full FBA fees.

-If you click on the drop down arrow on the fee preview it will show you the referral fee based on the original price of your product.
+If you click on the drop down arrow on the fee preview, it will show you the referral fee based on the original price of your product.

-For example, if you are selling a toothpick for $6 (it's an awesome toothpick made of metal from a star) and the referral fee is $.90, then you will most likely have to pay a minimum $1 referral fee instead of $.90.
+For example, if you are selling a toothpick for $1.00 (it's an awesome, unbreakable toothpick) and the referral fee is $0.15, then you will have to pay a minimum $0.30 referral fee instead of $0.15.

-Amazon applies the minimum referral fee on a per-item basis, meaning the category type has no impact on this and it is usually based on the type of item.
+Amazon applies the minimum referral fee on a per-item basis, meaning the category type has no impact on this, and it is usually based on the type of item.
 For practical purposes, Amazon almost always charges the minimum referral fee.

-Whether you have an individual seller account, you pay a fixed closing fee of $.99 for every item you sell when using an individual seller account, plus the referral fee.
+If you have an individual seller account, you pay a fixed closing fee of $.99 for every item you sell in addition to the referral fee.

 Whether you are selling the item FBM (shipping it yourself as the merchant) or FBA (Amazon fulfills the order for you), you still pay the referral fee.

-If you are fulfilling orders for your product sales (FBM), then the referral fee is the percentage of the combined item price plus the shipping amount you are charging.
+If you are fulfilling orders for your product sales FBM, then the referral fee is the percentage of the combined item price plus the shipping amount you are charging.
 For example, if you are selling a Harry Potter wand for $10 and you charge your customers $2.25 for shipping, then your referral fee will be 15% of ($10 + $2.25) = $1.84.